Semidefinite lower bounds for covering codes: The SDP bound for covering codes

 \section{The SDP bound for covering codes}

 Given a complex matrix $A$, we write $A\T$ for the transpose of $A$ and $A^*$ for the complex conjugate transpose of $A$.
 So $A^*=A\T$ if $A$ is a real matrix.
 We apply the same notation for vectors and scalars.
 So for $z\in \C$ we denote the complex conjugate of $z$ by $z^*$.
 Given complex matrices $A,B$ of the same size, we denote by $\inner{A}{B}=\tr (A^*B)$ their Frobenius inner product.
-If $A$ is a square marix, we write $A\succeq 0$ to denote that $A$ is positive semidefinite.
+If $A$ is a square matrix, we write $A\succeq 0$ to denote that $A$ is positive semidefinite.
+Throughout the paper, we write $J$ for the all-ones matrix, and $I$ for the identity matrix, where the dimensions are clear from the context.

 Given a square matrix $A$ and $c\geq 0$ we will use the following notation: